RaulDiodiu/rap-handson-travel-docs/AOK/Intro.md

 * [Next: 2.
 Creating the Database Tables ](Tables.md)

 ## Overall description and high-level architecture
-In this course we’ll create a SAP Fiori application with the help of a Virtual Data Model using ABAP CDS, Behavior Definitions & Implementations for the transactional behavior and OData via Service Definition & Binding for publishing our data from the BackEnd.
+In this course we’ll create an SAP Fiori application with the help of a Virtual Data Model using ABAP CDS, Behavior Definitions & Implementations for the transactional behavior and OData via Service Definition & Binding for publishing our data from the BackEnd.

 The finished Fiori app will display travel information (one travel possibly consisting of several flight bookings and room reservations).
 The main screen will list all travels stored in the database.
-Also, it allows to open an individual travel with its information shown in an object page and the associated bookings and room reservations listed as well.
+It also allows to open an individual travel with its information shown in an object page and the associated bookings and room reservations listed as well.
 From there you can e.g. navigate to the object page of an individual booking to see its data and associated booking supplements in detail.

 The app will support transactional functionality (CRUD operations) using draft capabilities along with search and filtering.